edwardoughton/cucumber/README.md

 Using conda
 ===========

-To run the code, it is advisable to use a virtual environment using conda to handle packages.

-Create a conda environment, for example, called cuba run:
+You can install the existing conda environment using:

+    conda env create -f environment.yml

+Otherwise, you can create one from scratch:

     conda create --name cuba python=3.7 gdal

-Activate it (run this each time you switch projects):
+Once you've completed either optionm you can activate your environment (and run this each time you switch projects):

     conda activate cuba

-Some packages will be required:
+Some packages will be required if you didn't use the pre-existing conda environment:

     conda install geopandas rasterio rasterstats